 Welcome to Our World

-With our sequences in journalism and strategic communications, students gain the technical competency and the ability to provide vision and leadership in the complex field of communications.
+In journalism, visual communications, and strategic communications (advertising/public relations), students gain the technical competency and the ability to provide vision and leadership in the complex field of communications.
 Perhaps that’s why the School of Mass Communication was named one of the Great Schools for Communications and Journalism Majors by the Princeton Review, and why more Loyola undergraduates choose to major at the School of Mass Communication than in any other degree program.